puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/run-replicated-stateful-application.md

 And again, you should see server ID `102` disappear from the `SELECT @@server_id` loop output for a while and then return.

-Now uncordon the Node to return it to a normal state:
+Now uncordon the Node to return it to its standard state:

 ```shell
 kubectl uncordon <node-name>